 Or anything else you like to see on your holiday table!

-Who doesn’t love leftover ham?
-This twice-smoked spiral ham goes with everything and makes your next couple of lunches easy.
 To store your leftover ham, transfer it to an airtight container and store it in the fridge for 3-5 days.

 We love sneaking in and grabbing one of the pre-sliced portions and piling them on leftover biscuits for quick bites!

 To reheat your leftover ham, place it on a baking sheet and stick it in the oven at 350 degrees f until it’s warm.
-Then, if you’re in a hurry, you can pop individual slices in the microwave for 30 seconds to a minute.
+If you’re in a hurry, you can pop individual slices in the microwave for 30 seconds to a minute.
 Or reheat individual slices as ham steaks for grilled ham steaks or glazed ham steak dinners!

 Once the entire family has devoured all the sliced ham, remove the rest from the bone and portion for later.
 You can use the ham bone in stocks or for added flavors in beans and greens.